Skip to main content

 • Manual testing: just because you are not an automation tester doesn’t mean you can’t test APIs.
 You can use tools such as Postman to send requests and test the responses manually.

-• Automated testing: It’s a good idea to automate the API test cases if you can.
-A lot of the tools mentioned above can help you with that, or you can create your own API framework.
+• Automated testing: It’s a good idea to automate the API test cases.
+Many of the above tools can help you with that, or you can create your own API framework.

 • Load testing: By simulating traffic to APIs, testers can identify bottlenecks before they get into production.
 In the absence of a production load, it might be challenging to identify these bottlenecks in development environments.
-There are tools, such as Apache JMeter, that enable you to send HTTP calls to a given endpoint and measure the response time, errors and error rates, and other useful data from the responses.
+There are load testing tools that enable you to send HTTP calls to a given endpoint and measure the response time, errors and error rates, and other valuable data from the responses.
 They can also help simulate large amounts of data to evaluate how an application behaves.

 • Security testing: with security testing, the API implementation is protected from outside threats.
 Phases in security testing include verifying encryption techniques and the architecture of the API access control.
 User access management and authorization verification are also included.